cms-jet/PFHCDataBase/README.md

 # PFHCDataBase
 This repository contains all the records of files related to updates in PF Hadron Calibration.
-The details of each folder is as follows:
+TWiki: https://twiki.cern.ch/twiki/bin/view/CMS/PFCalibrationDBConditions The details of each folder is as follows:

 # PDF:
-Slides/Results containing the effect of changes in PF Hadron Calibration
+Slides/Results or related documentation with updates in PF Hadron Calibration

 # textfiles:
-To store all the text files provided by analyzers
+To store all the metadata text files

 # SQLiteFiles:
-To store .db file correcspinding to the provided text files.
-It can be created from instructions provided in ReadMe file of DBUploadTools/PFHC repositary
+To store .db file correcspinding to the metadata text files.